dilincoln/eslint-plugin-x-trim/README.md

-# eslint-plugin-class-trim
+# eslint-plugin-trim-x-attribute

-Simplify and clean up class attributes in your code effortlessly, making your HTML cleaner and more maintainable.
+Simplify and clean up tag attributes in your code effortlessly, making your HTML cleaner and more maintainable.

 ## Installation